RohanAthul/Srh-University-Fuerth/Portfolio_Project/Corporate_workflow_management/README.md

-# Workflow Management System - Internal Tracking and Quality Control
+# Workflow Management System - Corporate Workflow Management Solution
 ## Overview

 This project simulates a real-life business process where clients submit files to an organization, which are processed through three key stages: